mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!-- ### Call back to design practices
 As per last chapter but develop in relation to GDPs -->
 <!-- However from the novice designers' perspective, there are elements of patterns involved. -->

+**Exploring the grokkable nature of GDPs**

+Another example of ideation helped by GDPs is the following example which shows Te and Da are creating a new tilemap for a maze game.
+Te is able to map existing knowledge of tools and home knowledge of the kid of game he is imagining to rapidly make revisions.

+    They thinking of a feature – wrap around like Pac-man Da – Yeah we can do that.
+Save that for version 1.1

+    Da – what’s the theme
+    Da – sketch it on paper?
+    Te – I’m just going with it.

+As aligned with the learning design principle of rapid feedback, changes in the code which Te is altering to impact on the new design pattern of a top down game, are immediately apparent in the preview window.

+As such, Te does not feel the need to prototype on paper.
+GDPs if well designed can be accessible in this grokkable way.
+The term grok is used here to indicate an embodied, intuitive understanding that mirrors the concept of deep learning. https://en.wikipedia.org/wiki/Grok

+Repeated practice is an important part of this process.
+Other examples of grokking concepts?

 ###  Agency, Autonomy and Walled Gardens